v1nsai/deploy-tools/projects/nextcloud/README.md

 # Nextcloud

 Although there are a few different nextcloud projects in the repo, this is the main one.
 It uses the All-In-One (AIO) Docker image to deploy a single instance.
-This is what the TechIG Nextcloud site runs on.

 Copy the `projects/nextcloud/terraform/nextcloud.auto.tfvars.template` file to `projects/nextcloud/terraform/nextcloud.auto.tfvars` and fill in the variables with your info.
 It’s ok to skip the `url` variable if you just want to test with a self signed cert.